 |Thursday, 06 February 2020|

-While a quarter of Java developers and running the most recent Long Term Support version Java 11 in production, almost two thirds still use Java 8 and only 4% have adopted Java 12.
+While a quarter of Java developers are running the most recent Long Term Support version, Java 11, almost two thirds still use Java 8 and only 4% have adopted Java 12.

 This finding comes from the 2020 JVM Ecosystem Survey Report from Snyk using result results from a survey that gathered over 2000 responses in the second half of 2019.